Parton distributions with higher twist and jet power corrections: Conclusions

 \section{Conclusions}

 We have presented a determination of higher twist corrections in DIS, and linear power corrections in single-inclusive jets and dijets in a joint fit with global PDFs.
 We find good agreement with earlier results for higher twist.
-This is the first time a determination of power corrections in jets has been performed in the context of PDF fits, but we find agreement with theoretical expectations.
-More specifically, while the higher twist corrections are mainly taken care of by cuts in $Q^2$ of a few GeV$^2$, and in $W^2$ at a few tens of GeV$^2$, we find that the effect of the linear power corrections in jets can extend up to hard scales of several hundred GeV.
+This is the first time an empirical determination of power corrections in jets has been performed in the context of PDF fits, but we find agreement with theoretical expectations, and in particular with estimates of hadronization corrections made using final state Monte Carlos.

+While the higher twist corrections are mainly taken care of by cuts in $Q^2$ of a few GeV$^2$, and in $W^2$ at a few tens of GeV$^2$, we find that the effect of the linear power corrections in jets can extend up to hard scales of several hundred GeV.
 This means in particular that when incorporating LHC data on single-inclusive jets in global PDF fits, it may be necessary for PDFs accurate to within 1\% to either cut some of the low $p_T$ data, or include a linear power correction in the theoretical predictions (or indeed both, similar to the strategy for DIS).
+The size of the power correction could be reduced by first correcting the data (from hadron to parton level) using a correction factor estimate using final state Monte Carlos, if such factors were determined reliably and consistently across all available jet datasets.

 We have produced PDFs which include both higher twist for DIS and linear power corrections for single-inclusive jets and dijets in the theoretical predictions used in the fit, along with their corresponding uncertainties encoded in a theory covariance matrix.
 We have assessed the impact of these corrections on a series of representative LHC observables and found that while they are for the most part small, they can be as large as one percent for processes sensitive to the gluon-gluon luminosity in the intermediate mass region, such as Higgs in gluon fusion.
 We have likewise examined the effect on the value of $\alpha_s$ determined from hadronic processes, and again found effects as large as one percent.